Updated: 20 Jan 2018, by Marc Woodard

 Throughout the years toxic cookware products have fueled consumer safety and health risk concerns abroad.
-Although cookware technology has made great strides to mitigate health risk factors, those risks still exist to a lesser degree.
+Although cookware technology has made great strides in decreasing health risk factors, those risks still exist in inferior cooking vessel products.

 For those unaware, most pots and pans have a protective HEAT barrier sealant which protects us from the reactive nature of metals.
 The bonding and sealant technologies used today can protect consumers from hazardous materials when used and cared for per manufacture instruction.
-However when unaware of quality cookware choice and sealant wear and tear signs… hazardous metals are more apt to absorb into the body via foods cooked in compromised cooking vessels.
+However when unaware of quality cookware choice and sealant wear and tear signs… hazardous metals are more apt to absorb into foods using compromised cooking vessels.

 “The reason this became a concern is that large amounts of the material have been found in the brains of Alzheimer’s patients, which proves that aluminum crosses the blood/brain barrier.
 This does not establish a causal link, which would be needed to say definitively that aluminum in the brain causes Alzheimer’s disease.”
 However “Aluminum is on the 2007 list of top priority toxins in the United States (a list put out every year by the Agency for Toxic Substances and Disease Registry), and aluminum has been clearly identified as a toxin for the human nervous system, immune system and genetic system (New 2015).”

-I’ve tested this truth by overheating a compromised Teflon pan doomed for the trash can.
-I filled it with water and heated the pan over a propane stove to reach the high temp necessary to compromise the seal.
-Once the water was 2/3 boiled out of the pan the Teflon began to flake into the water.
-Within a short period of time, 1/3 of the bottom pan was exposed aluminum.
+I filled a compromised Teflon coated pan with water and heated it over a propane stove while camping to reach a high temp necessary to further destroy the seal.
+Once the water was 2/3 boiled out of the pan the Teflon began to flake into the water at 475-500 degrees.
+Within a short period of time 1/3 of the bottom pan was exposed aluminum with Teflon flakes floating in the water.

 “EPA (Environmental Protection Agency) officials due to a growing body of evidence showing them to be highly toxic, extraordinarily persistent chemicals (some NEVER break down in the environment) that pervasively contaminate human blood and wildlife all over the globe.
 Recent research has shown that prenatal exposure to PFCs compromises early childhood immunity and that general exposure increases the risk of arthritis (EWG 2013).”